TylorS/typed/apps/website/content/tutorial/03-create-a-todo.md

 The action does not know about `SubmitEvent` or `HTMLInputElement`.
 In the next chapter, a native form will translate browser input into these state reads and writes.

 **Trace three inputs:** spaces leave the list and draft alone; `  Learn Typed  ` adds `Learn Typed` and clears the draft; an unavailable factory leaves the original text for a retry.
-The final chapter tests all three cases against this action.
+Add the test file below and run `npm exec vitest -- run src/application.test.ts`.
+It supplies a predictable factory and tests all three cases against this action.

 ## Complete files